scenerystack/community/docs/reference/api/dot/Vector2.md

 #### roundedSymmetric() : <span style="font-weight: 400;">[Vector2](../dot/Vector2.md)</span> {: #roundedSymmetric data-toc-label='roundedSymmetric' }

-Returns a copy of this vector with each component rounded by Utils.roundSymmetric.
+Returns a copy of this vector with each component rounded by roundSymmetric.

 This is the immutable form of the function roundSymmetric().
 This will return a new vector, and will not modify this vector.